bbauska/JS-Notes4Pros/README.md

 since 1 January 1970 00:00:00 UTC.
 To get the number of milliseconds that have elapsed since that time using an instance of a Date object, use its getTime method.
-*// get milliseconds using static method now of Date* console. log
+*// get milliseconds using static method now of Date</i>
+console.
+log
 (